jngseattle/BorderCrossing/README.md

 Because of the large spans of false zeros, the imputer was applied iteratively, filling in missing values in step-wise fashion.

 The imputer was trained on southbound data with data below a configurable threshold set to zero.
-Then all values below zero were
+To validate the approach, the model was cross-validated on a separate southbound crossing where false zeros were emulated by removing data below some threshold.

 ### Smoothing and resampling
 Due to the noise in the raw data, data was smoothed with a window size of 1 hour using LOWESS.